Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

 ### Todo
 * Add fontFamily support for update_format
+* Add numberingFormat support for update_format
+* Make default of open_sheet to open first worksheet

 ### Other Stuff
 This is my first wrapper and also my first public git repository.
 Kinda excited about this.